MarcusCalidus/excel-exporter/Readme.md

 # excel-exporter - a Prometheus exporter for Excel files

 Excel-exporter is a generic Prometheus exporter for Excel files.
-It will iterate all files in one folder finding values and labels on a spreadsheet.
+It will iterate all files in all target folders finding values and labels on a spreadsheet.

 ## Prerequisites
 In order to run excel-exporter you need Node.js installed on your system.